nathanawmk/blockchain-gateway/odap/draft-hargreaves-odap-02.md

 The parameters of this message consists of the following:

 - message_type REQUIRED.
-MUST be the value urn:ietf:odap:msgtype:commit-finalack-msg
+MUST be the value urn:ietf:odap:msgtype:commit-final-ack-msg

 - client_identity_pubkey REQUIRED.
 The client for whom this message is intended.